dhavalpan/cars-categorization/README.md

 This claasification is based on Sub four meter/ lenth of the car.

-Sub four meter is 4000 mm range. if the car length is more than 4000mm, the cost will be higher so it will not suitable for poor or small family.
+Sub four meter is 4000.
+if the car length is more than 4000, the cost will be higher so it won't be suitable for small/poor family.

-if the Sub four meter/ car length is less than 4000 mm, the car price will be lower and it has 5 seater capacity, so it is suitable for small family.
+if the Sub four meter/ car length is less than 4000 then the car price will be lower and it will be having 5 seater capacity so it is suitable for small family.

-so we have created here two claases in claasification, one is for the car length more than 4000mm and seating capacity more than5. anotherr claass is car length less than 4000 mm and car capacity 5 or less.
+so created two claases in claasification

 ###Accuracy Score###